dh1tw/dh1tw.de/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md

 ## Preparing the environment

-Before we can cross compile our (c)go program, we have to set a few environment variables.
-We could all set them inline when calling the `go` compiler, but for the sake of clarity we will set and discuss the variables one by one.
+Before we can cross-compile our (c)go program, we have to set a few environment variables.
+We could all set them inline when calling the `go` compiler, but for the sake of clarity, we will set and discuss the variables one by one.

 ```bash